 Projects

-Successful conservation and restoration of wildlands depend on team work - from the first spark of an idea; through walking the land; collecting, mapping, and analyzing data; developing reports; acquiring funding; and finally project completion - many people are required to accomplish each project.
+Successful conservation and restoration of wildlands depend on team work – from the first spark of an idea; through walking the land; collecting, mapping, and analyzing data; developing reports; acquiring funding; and finally project completion – many people are required to accomplish each project.
 Although LEGACY has produced a number of reports, most of our work is in data analysis and developing maps.
 Usually each map is created through a series of iterations by being passed back and forth with others working on the project.
 In this way each map is continually revised and refined, with most of the changes communicated through cyberspace.
-This is also how GIS data analysis occurs – at the same time as the mapping, with back-and-forth questions and answers between the clients and the GIS contractors who work for LEGACY.
+This is also how GIS data analysis occurs – at the same time as the mapping there are back-and-forth questions and answers between the clients and the GIS contractors who work for LEGACY.

 Over the years, through this sort of teamwork, LEGACY has worked with various landowners, agencies, and conservation organizations in Del Norte, Lake, Mendocino, Solano and Sonoma Counties developing planning maps and reports for many types of land conservation projects.